How to Choose the best Softbox for you!

 There are three main types of softbox; Rectangular/Square Softboxes, Strip softboxes (also referred to as Stripboxes) and Octagonal softboxes (also referred to as Octoboxes), and it can often be difficult to know which type to go for, so here is a breakdown of the three main types:

-Octagonal Softboxes:
+Octagonal Softboxes

-Rectangular / Square softboxes:
+Rectangular and Square Softboxes

-Strip Softboxes:
+Strip Softboxes

-Strip softbox produce a narrow band of light and are most commonly used for rim-lighting your subject, to separate them from the background.
+Strip softboxes produce a narrow band of light and are most commonly used for rim-lighting your subject, to separate them from the background.
 Multiple stripboxes can be arranged in a square or in a triangular formation, to create sort of ring light effect.
 They are useful for creating side lighting for full length fashion photos or portraits.

 30x90cm Easy Open softbox is great for lighting head shots, or half-body shots, and the larger 30x120cm and 35x160cm standard softboxes or the larger softboxes great for full body shots, the 30x140cm Easy-Open softboxes.
 Strip boxes are also really well suited to product photography, allowing you to create strips of light on your product, or can be used to make pleasing gradients when used in conjunction with a scrim/diffuser.